-The growth of educational technology has brought a wide range of distance learning opportunities to Texas.
-More and more colleges and universities are beginning to offer full courses and certificates within the online platform, and many have graduated to fully online degrees.
-Texas Tech University, for example, has more than 50 fully online and hybrid programs available to students via its TTU Worldwide eLearning.
+The growth of educational technology has made online colleges in Texas an affordable and flexible option for many students.
+More and more Texas colleges and universities are beginning to offer full courses and certificates within the online platform, and many have graduated to fully online degrees.
+Texas Tech University, for example, has more than 50 hybrid and fully online degree programs available to students via its TTU Worldwide eLearning.
 This includes three undergraduate minors, five bachelor’s degrees, 15 master’s degrees, seven doctorate degrees and 20 graduate certificate or prep programs.
-In addition to Texas Tech, 52 other four-year Texas colleges & universities provided online learning opportunities to students in 2017.
+In addition to Texas Tech, 52 other four-year Texas colleges & universities provided online learning opportunities to students in 2017, including the University of Texas at Austin and Texas A&M University.

 Accredited public or private not-for-profit institution